-If you’ve never performed an Olympic lift — namely a snatch or a clean-and-jerk — but feel called to give it a go, you must first learn the foundations of these movements.
+If you’ve never tried Olympic weightlifting — namely a snatch or a clean-and-jerk — but feel called to give it a go, you must first learn the foundations of these movements.
 Here’s how to do it safely.

 A coach will determine what you can do currently and safely.
 Once an understanding of your baseline is established, you can work as a team to create a strategy to improve these positions.
 Working with a coach in this way will set a novice weightlifter up for success.